 While conventional OTC earplugs provide plenty of hearing protection, they also muffle speech and distort tone and pitch, making it difficult to hear your instrument or voice so you can adjust while you perform.
 Additionally, most musicians don’t need maximum protection, just mid- to low-frequency protection.

 The audiologists at Audiological Services understand the specialized ear protection for musicians, which is why we provide custom earplugs for musicians.

-Musicians have unique needs when it comes to hearing protection.
-They need to protect their hearing, but they also need to be able to hear their own music clearly, as well as hear other musicians’ music and voices while performing.
+While musicians need to protect their hearing, they also need to be able to hear their own music clearly as well as hear other musicians’ music and voices while performing.

-Musician’s ear plugs come in both custom and non-custom options.
-Ready-fit musician ear plugs can reduce sound levels by approximately 20 dB, enough to reduce harmful sound without distorting speech or music.
+Musicians earplugs come in custom and non-custom options.
+Ready-fit musicians earplugs can reduce sound levels by approximately 20 dB, which is enough to reduce harmful sound without distorting speech or music.

 - Sound crews